isomerpages/ogp/_about-us/design/sehyun.md

 functionId: design
 jobTitle: Job Title
 curProducts:
-  - i'm new, watch this space!
+  - currentProducts
 pastProducts:
-  - pastProducts
+  - "-"
-accomplishments: "-"
+accomplishments: i'm new, watch this space!
 quote: Family and friends are hidden treasures, seek them and enjoy their riches.
 linkedinId: sehyun